scalalandio/chimney/docs/docs/cookbook.md

 canonical mapping is defined in one designated place rather than materialized ad-hoc at a random call site.
 The **derivation policy** provides this without a separate semi-automatic API: it is a compile-time switch configured entirely through `-Xmacro-settings`.

+On Chimney 2.x this is the replacement for controlling automatic derivation through selective `import io.scalaland.chimney.auto._` imports.
+The `auto` package no longer exists; derivation is available through the unified type classes, and this policy decides where their macros may generate new structural transformations.

 The policy gates only **structural derivation** — generating new transformation code for a `case class` or a `sealed` hierarchy / `enum`.
 Everything else keeps working unconditionally: pre-existing implicits (your hand-written